pixsil/image-renderer/README.md

 When the browser start loading the images the url, the request url checks if the image got an cached.
 If this is the case the cached image will be returned.
 If the cached image is not yet created the library creates this image and applies the settings (crob etc) that are given in the link.

+This library is made to make use of filesystems.
+For example you can use it to use in comibation with a Amazon S3 bucket.

 ## Donate

 Find this project useful?
 You can support me on Patreon